ApolloAuto/apollo/docs/technical_documents/parking_scenario.md

         const common::PathPoint& path_point,
         const PlanningContext* planning_context);
    ```
-       1. If so, the pull over status will be set to PARK_COMPLETE;
+       1. If so, the pull over status is set to PARK_COMPLETE.

-       2. Else we add a stop fence for adc to pause at a better position;
+       2. Otherwise we add a stop fence for adc to pause at a better position.

-       3. However, if we couldn't get a suitable new stop fence, approach stage will finish and switch to retry appoach parking stage.
+       3. However, if we can't find a suitable new stop fence, approach stage is finished and we switch to retry appoach parking stage.
-   3. Then we check whether adc parked properly;
+   3. Then we check whether adc parked properly.
    ```cpp
         PullOverStatus CheckADCPullOver(
             const common::VehicleStateProvider* vehicle_state_provider,